 Sodium Hydroxide belongs to the category of inorganic compounds and is usually found in the form of a white solid at room temperature.
-This chemical compound consists of sodium cations and hydroxide anions.
+This chemical compound consists of sodium Na+ cations and hydroxide OH− anions.
 Sodium Hydroxide chemical formula is written as NaOH.
-Sodium Hydroxide is also popularly known as caustic soda or Iye and is widely used in manufacturing a variety of products such as paper, soap and detergents, pulp, explosives, liquid drain and oven cleaners, etc.
+It is also commonly known as caustic soda or Iye and is widely used in manufacturing a variety of products such as paper, soap and detergents, pulp, explosives, liquid drain and oven cleaners, etc.

 |IUPAC Name||Sodium Hydroxide / Sodium oxidanide|